Suvir-Patrick/Suvir-Patrick.github.io/README.md

 Completed Proposal and began working on Python code for the project.

 Week 5:
 Begin background research on Mixed Reality and its implementations.
-Specifically, reserach focused on how it could help with simulation-based learning and remote activity.
+Specifically, research focused on how it could help with simulation-based learning and remote activity.

 Week 6: